For your safety" Privacy Notice for Video Surveillance

 Data Protection Officer

-We have appointed a Data Protection Officer.
+We have appointed a Data Protection Officer, who can be contacted as follows:

 Geisel Privathotels